 CETaL does not do summative evaluations of teaching.
 That role is the jurisdiction of your department chair and/or departmental evaluation committee.

-17. Can CETaL suggest a form that can be used by a faculty member when observing another faculty member’s teaching?
+18. Can CETaL suggest a form that can be used to do a peer observation of a faculty member’s teaching?

 A resource book is available at http://academics.utep.edu/LinkClick.aspx?link=UTEP+Peer+Observation+Booklet.pdf&tabid=58396&mid=129801